-Well, it certainly is a new ball game.
-While the elections were not a referendum on health care, health care nonetheless is likely to take center stage in the new Democrat-controlled Congress, and we’ll be dealing with new people, different issues, and a new playbook.
+The Nov.
+7 elections were not a referendum on health care, but the issue nonetheless is likely to take center stage in the new Democrat-controlled Congress with new leaders, different issues, and a new playbook.

 Committee chairmen have a huge impact in deciding what issues to showcase, who to feature at committee hearings, and what legislation goes to the floor.

-- If the Senate does switch, newly re-elected Ted Kennedy will chair the Health, Education, Labor, and Pensions (HELP) Committee with jurisdiction over a broad range of health care issues.
+o Newly re-elected Ted Kennedy will chair the Senate Health, Education, Labor, and Pensions (HELP) Committee with jurisdiction over a broad range of health care issues.
 Expect a bigger role for government all around.

-- And the distinctly anti-market Rep. Pete Stark will chair the Health Subcommittee of the House Ways and Means Committee.
-Mr. Stark said last month that his priority will be to stop what he called ?the Republican drive to privatize Medicare.?
+o And the distinctly anti-market Rep. Pete Stark will chair the Health Subcommittee of the House Ways and Means Committee.
+Mr. Stark said last month that his priority will be to stop what he called "the Republican drive to privatize Medicare."
 He also will have Health Savings Accounts in his sights.

-- And Rep. John Dingell, who The Wall Street Journal says ?has long had a reputation as a partisan investigative bulldog,? will chair the House Energy and Commerce Committee, with jurisdiction over many health care issues, including Medicaid.
+o And Rep. John Dingell, who The Wall Street Journal says "has long had a reputation as a partisan investigative bulldog," will chair the House Energy and Commerce Committee, with jurisdiction over many health care issues, including Medicaid.

-- Health Insurance: The State Children's Health Insurance Program expires in 2007 and must be reauthorized.
-Conversations had already begun among our colleagues to use this as an opportunity to expand private insurance, including giving parents more help in adding their children to job-based policies.
+o Health Insurance: The State Children's Health Insurance Program expires in 2007 and must be reauthorized.
+Conversations already had begun among our colleagues to use this as an opportunity to expand private insurance, including giving parents more help in adding their children to job-based policies.

-Expect, instead, more efforts from the new leadership to put children into an expanded Medicaid program and to further expand Medicaid to all uninsured adults with incomes up to 100% of poverty.
+Expect, instead, more efforts from the new leadership to put children into Medicaid and to further expand Medicaid to all uninsured adults with incomes up to 100% of poverty.

-- Drug prices: One campaign theme of Democrats was to have the federal government ?use its negotiating power? to get lower drug prices from pharmaceutical companies.
+o Drug prices: One campaign theme of the Democrats was to have the federal government "use its negotiating power" to get lower drug prices from pharmaceutical companies.
 The 2003 Medicare law explicitly prohibits federal interference in private price negotiations.

 Likely House Speaker Nancy Pelosi has pledged that, within the first 100 hours after the House convenes, legislation will be introduced to repeal that ban.

-Private insurers already negotiate drug discounts for Medicare beneficiaries and have driven prices of the drug benefit down 40% below the government's estimates, but Democrats believe the government could get a better deal.
+Private insurers are negotiating drug discounts for Medicare beneficiaries and have driven prices of the drug benefit down 40% below the government's estimates, but Democrats believe the government could get a better deal.

-Legislation to beef up the drug importation legislation that passed the last Congress also is very likely, and there will be a fight to reauthorize legislation to allow the pharmaceutical industry to fund speedier FDA drug approval.
+Legislation to beef up the drug importation legislation that passed the last Congress also is very likely, and there will be a fight over reauthorizing legislation to allow the pharmaceutical industry to fund speedier FDA drug approval.

-- Democrats also will make a big push to allow federal funding for embryonic stem cell research, to fund more research on cost-effectiveness reviews of medicines and new technologies, and to put more teeth into requiring doctors and hospitals to follow government-dictated "evidence-based" practice standards, and to get government more involved in what health coverage employers provide their workers.
+o Democrats also will make a big push to allow federal funding for embryonic stem cell research, to require doctors and hospitals to follow government-dictated "evidence-based" practice standards, and to get government more involved in what health coverage employers provide their workers.

 A new playbook:

-All around, there will be a big push for more government involvement in the health sector, which we believe is the source of many of the problems in the health sector today.
+All around, there will be a big push for more government involvement in the health sector, which is the source of many of the problems in the health sector today.

 Will Republicans try to get a few things done in their very brief lame duck session next week?
-Lobbyists will still be trying to get fixes into the continuing resolution they must pass to keep the government running, but meaningful changes are unlikely after the drubbing Republicans took at the polls on Tuesday.
+Lobbyists will still be trying to get fixes into the continuing resolution they must pass to keep the government running, but meaningful changes are unlikely after the drubbing Republicans took at the polls.

 True, President Bush does have veto power, but Congress has huge potential to shape the debate and will try to make it very hard for the president to stand his ground against the further encroachment of government into the health sector.